KaoutarIabakriman/Gestion-departements/README.md

 *   **Scheduled Tasks:** `DepartmentServiceImpl` includes a `@Scheduled` method (`checkAndFinalizeVotes`) to automatically process votes that have reached their end date.
 *   **Transactional Management:** `@Transactional` annotation is used extensively in service and controller methods to ensure data consistency.

-## Future Enhancements (TODO)

-*   Implement a `CommandLineRunner` for automatic seeding of roles and an initial admin user.
-*   Enhance UI/UX with more interactive elements.
-*   Add more comprehensive unit and integration tests.
-*   Implement password reset functionality.
-*   Internationalization (i18n) for supporting multiple languages.
-*   More detailed reporting features.
-*   API documentation (e.g., using Swagger/OpenAPI).

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

-Please ensure your code adheres to the existing style and includes tests for new features.

-## License

-This project is licensed under the [MIT License](LICENSE.txt) (assuming - you should add a LICENSE.txt file if you want to specify one).